Crypto Tax Services — Bugaboo Bookkeeping

 Fixed Project Pricing.
 No Hourly Surprises.

-All crypto tax projects are quoted at a fixed price based on scope.
+Most crypto tax projects are quoted at a fixed price based on scope.
 You know the full cost before we begin.
-A 50% deposit is required to start work.
+A 50% deposit is usually required to start work.

 Exact pricing is determined after your free consultation based on wallet count, exchange count, transaction volume, data quality, and complexity of activity.
-Complex and high-volume engagements are quoted individually -- the ranges above are starting points, not ceilings.
 A fixed quote is provided in writing before any work begins.
-A 50% deposit is required to start.
+A 50% deposit may be required to start.

 Ready to Get Your Crypto Taxes Done Correctly?